Nosto/wiki-docs/addons/cmp/guides/overriding-or-extending-functionalities/README.md

 ## Using the module in production environment

 Before using your custom module in production environment we strongly recommend that you follow the instructions how to package a Magento 2 module.
-If you are familiar with creating packages for composer, creating a package for M2 is a no-brainer.
+If you are familiar with creating packages for composer, creating a package for M2 is simple.
 You can find the instructions from [here](http://devdocs.magento.com/guides/v2.0/extension-dev-guide/package/package_module.html)